 Most parents worry about toddler diarrhea but aren’t sure when to rush to the doctor or emergency room.
 Here are clear red flags signaling that professional care is essential:

-- Signs of Dehydration: Dry mouth, no tears when crying, sunken eyes, lethargy, decreased urine output (fewer than 4 wet diapers in 24 hours).
+- Signs of Dehydration: Dry mouth, no tears when crying, sunken eyes, unusual sleepiness, dizziness, weakness, or urinating much less than usual.

-- Blood or Mucus in Stool: Indicates possible bacterial infection or inflammation.
+- Blood or Mucus in Stool: Indicates possible bacterial infection, irritation, or inflammation that needs medical review.

-- Severe Abdominal Pain: Intense cramping or bloating that doesn’t improve.
+- Severe Abdominal Pain: Intense cramping, constant belly pain, swelling, or bloating that doesn’t improve.

-- Lethargy or Unresponsiveness: Excessive sleepiness or difficulty waking up.
+- Lethargy or Unresponsiveness: Excessive sleepiness, confusion, weakness, or difficulty waking up.

 The Role of Hydration: Preventing Dehydration During Toddler Diarrhea

 Hydration stands at the forefront of managing toddler diarrhea safely at home.
-Toddlers lose fluids faster than adults due to their small body size and high metabolic rate; hence replacing lost fluids promptly is vital.
+Toddlers lose fluids faster than adults due to their smaller body size, so replacing lost fluids promptly is vital.

-Oral rehydration solutions (ORS) are the gold standard recommended by pediatricians worldwide because they contain the right balance of salts and sugars needed for optimal absorption in the intestines.
-Avoid sugary drinks like soda or fruit juices; they can worsen diarrhea by pulling water into the intestines.
+Oral rehydration solutions (ORS) are often recommended because they contain the right balance of salts and sugars needed for better absorption in the intestines.
+Avoid sugary drinks like soda, undiluted fruit juice, or sweet sports drinks; they can worsen diarrhea by pulling water into the intestines.

 Here are some hydration tips: